tapjdey/release_qual_model/README.md

 # Release Quality Model for a Mobile Software

+ Code for analysis of mobile apps is in "Code " folder - code.R.

- Code is in "Code " folder.
+ Code for simulation study is in "Code " folder - simulation.R.

+ Code of running analysis of NPM packages in "Code/NPM" folder.

  Results in the paper and the distribution of variablesare in "Results" folder.